 - When painting furniture with doors that you don’t want to remove.
 I always paint the outside of the doors, but sometimes don’t paint the inside of the doors.
 To make the doors look seamless with the base, I tape around the lip on the back of the door and then paint the front and around the perimeter edges on the back of the door.
 When the painter’s tape is removed, the insides of the doors look nice and neat with the outer edges painted only.

 - The fast and easy way to paint furniture knobs is to use Styrofoam from packaging to create a tray of sorts.
-Use screws or toothpicks to hold the knobs away from the surface.

 - If using the knob’s screw – Punch the drawer knob screws up from under a thin piece of Styrofoam and then screw the knob on.
 The knobs are secure, but you can move the Styrofoam all around with one hand and paint with your other hand to reach all sides of the knob.